 Kyle’s mission starts somewhat unrelated to the actual outbreak.
 That changes pretty quickly, and in no time, you will be running for your life, scavenging massive amounts of coffee to sell, and crying under a blanket praying for the sun to rise.
-(Or maybe that last parts just me).
+(Or maybe that last part is just me).

-Dying Light is an open-world game that grants you freedom to most of the city pretty early in the game.
-Once the metaphorical training wheels come off, you are free to run the streets of Harran at your own leisure, taking on main quests and side quests.
-All while scavenging for weapons and items and hunting down airdrops.
+Dying Light is an open-world game that grants you access to most of the city pretty early in the game.
+Once the metaphorical training wheels come off, you are free to run the streets of Harran at your own leisure.
+All while scavenging for weapons, items and hunting down airdrops.

 The general mission structure is a pretty standard affair as open-world games go, but Dying Light sets itself apart with its movement and combat system.
 The free-running movement manages to take a fairly standard, go here, do this, set of missions, and transforms them into fun and fright-filled affairs.
 It’s rare for travel in open-world games to be fun, but in Dying Light, it is.